Borris House, A History

 Likewise, the larger ballroom with seating for 160 guests features high-beam ceilings and two sets of French doors that open onto the garden and an open fireplace with a view of the grounds.

-The bride and groom and other immediate family members can sleep in Borris House.
+The bride and groom and other immediate family members can sleep in Borris House above the main floor.
 Two elegant guest bedrooms feature classic canopy beds.
 Furthermore, five comfortable Victorian style country cottages are available on the grounds for guests.
-Borris House is truly the perfect destination Ireland wedding venue.
+In brief, Borris House is truly the perfect destination Ireland wedding venue.

 Wedding Editorial Inspiration